 “Pâtisserie en pâte levée puis feuilletée et roulée en forme de croissant de lune.”

-The word croissant means “crescent” in French, the shape after which the croissant is named.
+The word croissant means “crescent” in English, the shape after which the croissant is named, like the crescent moon.
+But the word croissant has an important homonym in the French language.

-For example : Le nombre [thrive_highlight highlight=’#eded09′ text=’light’]croissant[/thrive_highlight]de retraités pose des questions sur le système des retraites.
+For example : Le nombre croissant de retraités pose des questions sur le système des retraites.
+(The increasing number of retirees raises questions about the pension system.)

-You’ll also see the word “croissant” on shopping sites as a way to filter products by price.
+You’ll often see the word “croissant” on French shopping sites as a way to filter products by price from least to greatest.
 For example, on

 Have a listen yourself by clicking on the play button below.